 Yes, we have various MS and PhD programs at our campus in:

 The Graduate School on-line application can be found at “Submit on-line Application”.

 Application fee waivers are offered to GEMS, McNair, MARC and PREP scholars.
 Applicants from these programs should complete the application as normal, but when they submit the application they should indicate "pay by check" at the end.
 Rather than submit a check to the Graduate School for payment, they must email or fax proof of their scholar status.
 For McNair scholars, the form is available on the McNair website.
-GEMS, MARC and PREP scholars need some type of documentation showing their affiliation with the appropriate program and we will waive the application fee.
+For GEMS, MARC and PREP scholars, please complete the Graduate School Application Fee Waiver Form and attach documentation showing your affiliation with the appropriate program and we will waive the application fee.

 All advising is done by the individual programs.
 You should contact your program of interest directly to speak with an advisor.
 Contact information for the programs can be found in the “PhD Program Directory” or the “MS Program Directory”.

 The Graduate School receives the $50.00 application fee.
 You can pay the application fee through the on-line application with a credit card or you have the option to pay by check.
 If you selected the pay by check option, you will need to mail the $50.00 check directly to the Graduate School.
 All other application materials (official transcripts, recommendation letters, etc...) should be sent directly to the program to which you are applying.
 Program information and addresses can be found in the “PhD Program Directory” or the “MS Program Directory”.
 Educational Testing Services (ETS) sends both the TOEFL and GRE test results directly to the University.

 No. To be considered official, the transcripts must come from the issuing institution and be sent directly to the University of Colorado Denver Anschutz Medical Campus graduate program.